-Instructions How to use a Sheet Metal Hand Brake Machine
+Instructions How to use a Sheet Metal Brake Machine

-Though the original manufacturer probably took precautions to have adjustments on the hand brake set properly for regular work, sometimes after handling and transportation, they may occassionally require some adjustment.
-The instructions shown here were originally written for a Chicago Dreis & Krump Hand Brake Machine, but most other hand brakes are a copy of their famous design, and therefore are similar.
+Though the original manufacturer probably took precautions to have adjustments on the hand brake set properly to most metal work, sometimes after handling and transportation, or years of use, they may occassionally require some adjustment.
+The instructions shown here were originally written for a Chicago Hand Brake Machine, but most other hand brakes are a copy of their famous design, and therefore are similar.
 But please be aware that the copies are usually missing certain small features and geometry that have made the Chicago design superior since 1899.
 Please note: The capacity of Hand Brake machines to bend sheet metal is normally limited to 12 gauge (.105" = 2.7mm) metal thickness on heavy duty models and 16 gauge (.06" = 1.5mm) on light duty models.
 10 foot are limited to 14 gauge and 12 foot capacity machines are limited to 18 gauge.
 Some Chinese made copies may have lower capacity due to cheaper construction.

 To check your machine, see that the Brake sets level on the floor, so that top leaf does not creep forward when clamping.
 If the top leaf does creep forward when clamping first, check the tightness of set screw (P) and cap screw (O).
 If this does not remedy the creeping, place a wedge under the rear of the leg, on side that creeps.
 Bring the wedge in until this creeping is eliminated, then replace the wedge with a permanent block of the correct height.